-The Social Science degree provides students with an understanding of human behavior, mental processes, and social institutions that are important in contemporary society.
+The Social Science degree provides students with an understanding of human behavior, mental processes, and social institutions that are important in L contemporary society.
 The degree provides skills that are valuable in a wide range of careers including business, government, social services, and education.
 The degree offers students a foundational understanding of the social sciences.

-- Apply critical thinking skills to major social, historical, political, and psychological issues. - Develop an open-mindedness to various social, historical, political, and psychological perspectives and opinions, as well as a tolerance for ambiguity. - Apply research methods and theories to major social science issues.
+- Apply critical thinking skills to major social, historical, political, and psychological issues. - Develop an open-mindedness to various social, historical, political, and psychological perspectives and opinions, as well as a tolerance for ambiguity. - Apply research methods and theories to major social science issues. - Develop an appreciation and understanding for human diversity.